There’s a new generation of veterans that need your support.

 Take a look at our News and Events Page !
 This is being update on a regular basis with new events taking place around the County.

 If you've served in the Forces or are the dependant of someone who has served, The Royal British Legion's services are available to help you.
 Around 9.5 million people in the UK are eligible for our support and we spend nearly £1.4 million a week helping those in the greatest need.

 We hope to make fundraising here in Sussex a rewarding experience - fundraising doesn't have to be daunting, and with our advice, tips and support, we know hope you'll find it simple and fun.
 See our fundraising pages for more information, and stand shoulder to shoulder with all who serve.
 Visit our Facebook Page Facebook here in Sussex

 Visit www.britishlegion.org.uk for details of our national initiatives.

-The total so far for the 2017/2018 Poppy Appeal collection here in Sussex is
+The total for the 2018/2019 Poppy Appeal collection here in Sussex is

 Take a look at our up coming events page and come and join us !!

 Our volunteers and supporters form the backbone of the Legion.
 Without them we would miss not just the money thety raise on our behalf, but the enthusiam and human touch they bring to the work they do.
 If you would like to Volunteer in the South East please e-mail email@example.com